The 8 Best Review and Approval Tools Compared

 Due to a pricing update, Wipster is currently undergoing an overhaul, which especially impacts smaller businesses with a small amount of videos per month.

-Wipster is the go-to platform if you’re are a professional videomaker with a lot of videos to review per month.
+Wipster is the go-to platform if you’re are a professional videomaker with a lot of video to review.
 Otherwise, you’re better off with another tool.

 InVision’s prototype tool lets you create interactive wireframes and high-fidelity prototypes.

 The New York based service offers a broad range of features, including versioning, draw on file, and a useful traffic light system to track the status of the review.

 Within the app, you’re able to define different sections of your project, so you’ll be able to organize your project and keep a better overview.

 Another helpful function is the workflow board, which displays the review status of each prototype.
 Plus, you’re able to change the review status by simply dragging and dropping the file into another column.